(All fields required)

 Patient and family centered care

-Michael Vossmeyer, MD, has participated in the development of the hospitalist program at CCHMC.
-He was instrumental in developing and spreading family-centered rounding at CCHMC and has made numerous invited presentations on the subject.
+Michael Vossmeyer, MD, has participated in the development of the hospitalist program at Cincinnati Children's.
+He was instrumental in developing and spreading family-centered rounding at Cincinnati Children's and has made numerous invited presentations on the subject.
 He was co-designer of the Pediatric Early Warning System and collaborated in its implementation and dissemination.
 Currently he is working to increase collaboration between community physicians who admit and care for their patients and the hospitalist faculty.

 MD: University of Kentucky, Lexington, KY, 1979.